MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

    :::image type="content" source="media/howto-deploy-java-wls-app/portal-start-experience.png" alt-text="Screenshot of the Azure portal that shows WebLogic Server on AKS." lightbox="media/howto-deploy-java-wls-app/portal-start-experience.png":::

-1. You must deploy the offer in an empty resource group.
-In the **Resource group** field, select **Create new** and then fill in a value for the resource group.
+1. In the **Resource group** field, select **Create new** and then fill in a value for the resource group.
 Because resource groups must be unique within a subscription, pick a unique name.
 An easy way to have unique names is to use a combination of your initials, today's date, and some identifier - for example, `ejb0723wls`.
 1. Under **Instance details**, select the region for the deployment.
 For a list of Azure regions where AKS is available, see [AKS region availability](https://azure.microsoft.com/global-infrastructure/services/?products=kubernetes-service).
 1. Under **Credentials for WebLogic**, leave the default value for **Username for WebLogic Administrator**.
 1. Fill in `wlsAksCluster2022` for the **Password for WebLogic Administrator**.
 Use the same value for the confirmation and **Password for WebLogic Model encryption** fields.